SpectraFoundation/.github/README.md

 Key Features:

 Robust and Powerful: Built using Python and C++, Spectra Solver tackles large-scale eigenvalue problems with ease.
-Whether you’re a student, researcher, or developer, it’s your go-to tool.
+Whether you’re a student, researcher, or developer, it’s your go-to tool.<b>

 All-in-One: From matrix computations to general math functions, Spectra Solver has you covered.
-No more switching between apps!
+No more switching between apps!<b>

-Under Active Development: Our passionate community of contributors ensures continuous improvement.
+Under Active Development: We ensure continuous improvement.
 Expect regular updates and exciting new features.
 Open Source: Spectra Solver is free, transparent, and open for collaboration.
 Dive into the code, contribute, and make it even better!
 User-Friendly: Elegant APIs and intuitive interfaces make complex calculations a breeze.
 For Everyone: Whether you’re a physics enthusiast, a data scientist, or just curious, Spectra Solver Is a Tool For Everyone To Do Calculations With Ease